aci-ref/facilitation_best_practices/images/01-testing-images.md

 is to prepare materials to introduce the Facilitator and enable them to start to engage with the user base.
 This might include doing the
 following:
+>*requisitioning business cards
+>*developing an online presence (on the ACI website/social media stream)
+>*introducing yourself in a newsletter article
+>*giving a presentation to administrators/staff
+>*giving a seminar to users
+>*sending an announcement to a mailing lists
+>*posting an announcement on the institution’s website
 <table style="background-color:#EBF5FB">
 <tr>
 <td>